RosettaCommons/demos/protocol_capture/peptide_designs/README.md

             rosetta.mactel aa input_pdb _ -s g000.pdb -loops

-   * input: g000.loops, g000.cst (I didn't use constraints)
+   input: g000.loops, g000.cst (I didn't use constraints)
-   * output example: aag000_0001.pdb
+   output example: aag000_0001.pdb

-4. Merge centroid designs with fullatom starting structure (in this case gpep1.pdb) using merge_pdb.csh like this: merge_pdb.csh gpep1_nat.pdb [list of pdbfiles].
+4. Merge centroid designs with fullatom starting structure (in this case gpep1.pdb) using merge_pdb.csh like this:

+        merge_pdb.csh gpep1_nat.pdb [list of pdbfiles].

    You will need to edit merge_pdb.csh if you want to change which residues are being merged.
-For example, if you start the design at sequence position 342, like we do here, check your gpep_nat.pdb file (original all-atom pdb file) for the line # for the last atom in sequence position 341 and put this # in after "head -", then check your centroid files for the first atom at position 342 and put this # after "tail -".
+For example, if you start the design at sequence position 342, like we do here, check your gpep_nat.pdb file (original all-atom pdb file) for the line # for the last atom in sequence position 341 and put this
+   # in after "head -", then check your centroid files for the first atom at
+   position 342 and put this # after "tail -".
 This step is so that you don't have to repack all of the gpep1.pdb positions during the fullatom simulations.
-(NOTE: When bilding with centroid mode, we don't use a TER in between chains A and B.  The TER needs to be added back in.
+(NOTE: When building with centroid mode, we don't use a TER in between chains A and B.  The TER needs to be added back in.
 Another merge file can be used for this.)

-   * input: gpep_nat.pdb, list_of_pdbs (example of pdbs in list - aag000_0001.pdb)
+   input: gpep_nat.pdb, list_of_pdbs (example of pdbs in list - aag000_0001.pdb)
-   * output example: aag000_0001.m.pdb~ and with the TER added, aag000_0001.m.pdb
+   output example: aag000_0001.m.pdb~ and with the TER added, aag000_0001.m.pdb

 5. Making Fullatom models:

         rosetta.mactel -design -l list_of_pdbs (the *.m.pdb merged files from step 4 above WITH a TER added between chains A and B) -tail -begin 342 -end 351 -chain_ -series bb -protein g000 -resfile tail.resfile -ex1 -ex2 -extrachi_cutoff 1 -exOH -no_his_his_pairE -tight_hb -try_both_his_tautomers -linmem_ig 10 -output_hbond_info -decoystats -group_uns

-   * input: g000_resfile
-   * output example: aag000_0001.m_0001.pdb

    * `-linmem_ig 10` is optional.
 I used it because I was running on a BlueGene and each node had very limited memory.  `-output_hbond_info`,